wp-plugins/wp-rss-retriever/readme.txt

 	<li><strong>new_window</strong> - Whether to open the title link and read more link in a new window</br>
 	<em>(true or false, defaults to true)</em></li>
 </ul>

+Note: This plugin does not include CSS.
+It was created so you could easily style the list to match your website.
+If you would like to see more features for the plugin, let me know.

 == Installation ==